 - Don’t be defined by your challenges.
 Use them to drive you into change by facing them head on and enjoy the road less travelled.
 The world is full of remarkable people that are so willing to encourage, uplift and support you when you make a brave decision and you do everything in your power to see it through.
 Kenzie is not my excuse for why I can’t.
 She is my reason for why I should.
 Be ballsy and brave.
 The world needs you to follow your dreams.

 Thanks to Tanya for sharing her travel tips.
 Tanya Savva is a blogger, author, wellness & life coach and yoga & meditation teacher.
 Tanya is also mother to Kenzie who is blind, developmentally delayed and autistic.
-Tanya shares more tips at The Road Unseen.
+Tanya shares more tips on her Facebook page.

 Read here if you would like to know more about tips for travelling with a child with a cochlear implant.